llahiru/jasper2/about/index.md

 <br />
 I am an Engineer and a Designer who is highly interested in Human Computer Interaction, User Experience, Educational Technologies, Organic User Interfaces, Responsive Environments and Computer Sensing.

 I started my journey as a Software Engineer then turned into an Entrepreneur, Researcher, and a Designer.
-In January 2017, I completed my Masters in Human Computer Interaction at Queen's University, Canada and I am fascinated with technology and designs that improves interactions between human and machines.
+In January 2017, I completed my Masters in Human Computer Interaction at Queen's University, Canada and I am fascinated with technology and designs that improves interactions between humans and machines.

 I co-founded Kreyonic, co-invented STEAMBlocks, and was part of Communitech HYPERDRIVE accelerator cohort 3.